BMX Bike Stems

 At The Village we know the BMX stem you choose will have a huge impact on the geometry of your BMX bike.

-Many people purchase new stems for the look, rather than sizing.
-There are two types of stems; Floating Stems & Topload Stems.
+Many people purchase new stems for a different sizing or different look.
+There are two types of stems; Frontload Stems & Topload Stems.
 Understanding the different and how they affect your BMX bike setup will help with your selection.

 Frontload Stems – On frontload stems, the front plate is removed to install the bars, and horizontal bolts clamp the bars in the stem.